geoview-core - v2.2.0

 • "calendar": parsed as a calendar date

-• "instant": parsed as an exact point in time Defaults to DEFAULT_TEMPORAL_MODE.
+• "instant": parsed as an exact point in time

 Returns Dayjs

-A valid Dayjs object representing the parsed date.
+A valid Dayjs object representing the parsed date

-When input has invalid date.
+When input has invalid date

 • This method guarantees that the returned Dayjs instance is valid.